ToddyTheNoobDud/toddys-youtube/README.md

 # Changelog

 ```
-Version 1.0.6
+Version 1.0.7

-+ Fixed various memory leaks
++ Updated @ybd-project/ytdl-core to 5.1.8
-+ Fixed some cpu usage
++ Removed some depreacted stuff
-+ Auto clean memory for better usage
++ Oops (fixed errors 403)
-+ Made it dynamic (faster)
++ Made the code more faster and efficient
-+ Better memory usage (from 100-95 to 85-88)
-+ Optimized CPU by a bit (mine from 5% to 3-4.5%)
++ Optimized cpu and ram by more
-+ Made search dynamic
-+ Auto set everything to null after finishing (helps idle memory usage)
++ Removed old usage from @ybd-project/ytdl-core
++ Renamed YoutubePlugin to ToddysPlugin
 ```